 - Maintain a healthy body weight.
 Patients with higher or lower body mass index (BMI) are at increased risk for glaucoma.

 - Avoid inverted head postures.
-Certain yoga exercises which require inverted head positions increase pressure in the eye which increases risk to glaucoma.
+Certain yoga exercises which require inverted head positions increase pressure in the eye which increases the risk to glaucoma.